Treatments · Anxiety therapy

 How much do sessions cost and is anxiety therapy covered by insurance?

-Individual sessions are $180.
+Individual sessions are $160 to $180.
 Most extended health benefit plans through Canadian employers cover Registered Psychotherapist services.
 Confirm with your insurer before booking.
 Psychotherapy is exempt from GST/HST as of June 2024.

 For plan-by-plan coverage details, direct billing notes, and how to submit a claim, see Fees & Insurance.